bitintheskud/sync_s3_script/README.md

 d-----       13/10/2017     17:42                volley
 ```

-The script can run up to 4 instances of "aws s3 sync" command (or less), each
+In this case, the script can run up to 4 instances of "aws s3 sync" command
-one will sync one of the directory (football, motogp, etc).
+(or less), each one will sync one of the directory (football, motogp, etc).

 The limit of command you can run is provided by the *maxConcurrentCmd* option.